-Persons enrolled in the Original Medicare Plan who want prescription drug coverage must join a Medicare Prescription Drug Plan as described below, unless they already have drug coverage from a current or former employer or union that is at least as good as the standard Medicare prescription drug coverage.
+Persons enrolled in the Original Medicare Plan who want prescription drug coverage must join a Medicare Prescription Drug Plan (Part D) as described here, unless they already have drug coverage from a current or former employer or union that is at least as good as the standard Medicare prescription drug coverage.

 Claims for medical insurance benefits filed on behalf of railroad retirement beneficiaries in the Original Medicare Plan are generally handled by Palmetto GBA on a nationwide basis.
 Palmetto GBA is a private company that contracts with the RRB and Medicare to pay Part B claims for railroad retirement beneficiaries, and can be reached at:

 Railroad Medicare Part B Office

 Augusta, GA 30999-0001